 In the wake of the celebrations of March 8, International Women's Day, the Socioenvironmental Institute (ISA) launches this Friday (28/03) the second season of “Voices of the Climate”, audio bulletin which aims to bring information to traditional peoples and communities on topics related to the climate agenda.
-The first episode of 2025 closes this month's actions, bringing the perspective of female leaders on COP30 (United Nations Conference on Climate Change), which will be held in November, in Belém (PA).
+The first episode of 2025 concludes this month's activities, bringing women leaders' perspectives on COP30 (United Nations Climate Change Conference), which will be held in November in Belém, Pará.

-Guardians of the city, the countryside, the forests and the waters, they are on the front line of concrete actions to combat the effects of climate change and, therefore, have a lot to say about what they expect from COP30.
-In addition, they can point out which alternatives Brazil should adopt to guarantee respect for the ways of life of traditional peoples and communities and the most vulnerable populations in the outskirts and favelas of cities.
+Guardians of the city, the countryside, the forests, and the waters, they are on the front lines of concrete actions to combat the effects of climate change and, therefore, have much to say about their expectations for COP30.
+Furthermore, they can point out which alternatives Brazil should adopt to ensure respect for the ways of life of traditional peoples and communities and the most vulnerable populations in the city's peripheries and favelas.

-In this episode, “Voices of the Climate” interviewed Letícia Moraes, vice president of the National Council of Extractive Populations (CNS); Cristiane Julião, an indigenous woman from the Pankararu people and one of the founders of the National Articulation of Indigenous Women Warriors of Ancestry (Anmiga); Fran Paula, a quilombola who is part of the Environment and Agriculture Working Group of the National Coordination for the Articulation of Black Rural Quilombola Communities (Conaq); Amanda Costa, a climate activist and founder of the Perifa Sustentável Institute; Suely Araujo, Public Policy Coordinator at the Climate Observatory; and Adriana Ramos, executive secretary of ISA.
-All of them brought up in their speeches the need for COP30 to recognize the demands of traditional peoples and communities and, thus, point out effective actions that support the most affected populations, especially women.
+In this episode, "Voices of the Climate" interviewed Letícia Moraes, vice president of the National Council of Extractive Populations (CNS); Cristiane Julião, an Indigenous member of the Pankararu people and one of the founders of the National Articulation of Indigenous Women Warriors of Ancestry (Anmiga); Fran Paula, a quilombola member of the Environment and Agriculture Working Group of the National Coordination of Black Rural Quilombola Communities (CONAQ); Amanda Costa, a climate activist and founder of the Perifa Sustainable Institute; Suely Araujo, Public Policy Coordinator at the Climate Observatory; and Adriana Ramos, executive secretary of ISA.
+All spoke about the need for COP30 to recognize the demands of traditional peoples and communities and, thus, identify effective actions that support the most affected populations, especially women.

 Listen here!